nosas/blog/toonvision/multiclassification/article.md

 This article is the second in a series on **ToonVision**.
 The [first article](https://fars.io/toonvision/classification/) covered the basics of classification and binary classification of Toons and Cogs.
-More specifically, the previous article covered how to
+More specifically, the previous article covered how to...

 - acquire, label, and process samples from image data
 - deal with a model overfitting to a small, imbalanced dataset